Personnel Today Awards 2017: Award for Managing Change

 In 2016 the annual Vision & Values campaign saw giant advent calendars sent to all support offices and cinemas with facts or business problems to solve behind each door, linked to the business strategy.
 The V&V Fest ‘17 was a month-long festival.

-The company was voted 25 in the Sunday Times 30 Best Big Companies to Work For.
+The company ranked 25th in the Sunday Times 30 Best Big Companies to Work For.
 ODEON was bought in November 2016 by AMC Theatres.

 Parkdean Resorts

-Parkdean Resorts was formed in November 2015, following the merger of Parkdean Holidays & Park Resorts.
+Parkdean Resorts was formed in November 2015, following the merger of Parkdean Holidays and Park Resorts.
 It is the UK’s largest holiday park operator, employing 1,600 established and 6,000 seasonal team members in peak season.

-The HR and development team supported the business through a three-year people strategy with the challenge if completing a successful integration of a £1.35bn business without interrupting service delivery.
+The HR and development team supported the business through a three-year people strategy with the challenge if completing a successful integration of a £1.35 billion business without interrupting service delivery.

 A pulse survey helped understand engagement levels, followed up with listening groups.
 Customers were consulted for feedback on brand image, communication styles and their expectations.

-Employee communication included a quarterly CEO updates via a Vlog, and a regular employee business forum for all departments and business levels.
+Employee communication included a quarterly CEO updates via a vlog, and a regular employee business forum for all departments and business levels.

-Senior team skill sets and roles were reviewed and aligned to the overall strategy.
+Senior team skillsets and roles were reviewed and aligned to the overall strategy.
 Key stakeholders at all levels were incentivised with transition bonuses to retain knowledge and expertise.

 Succession planning included a graduate programme for 11 internal and external candidates and an apprenticeship programme with a personal mentor for 52 talented individuals.

-A new bonus structure was implemented focusing on customer and people targets.
+The company has implemented a new bonus structure focusing on customer and people targets.
 Fifty team members across the group were rewarded with an incentive trip to Sun City, South Africa.

 These interventions led to an increase in employee engagement scores from 53.4% actively engaged to 57.8%.